 The epic poem Parzival by Wolfram von Eschenbach (ca. 1170-1220) is one of the greatest works of medieval literature.
 The story centers on Parzival, son of Gamuret (also Gahmuret), who joins the quest for the Holy Grail.
 Wolfram uses the tale to puncture the chivalric, knightly ideal while also providing incisive and witty commentary on contemporary society more generally.
 Its quality can be seen in its lasting influence, especially on nineteenth-century writers and composers, most notably Richard Wagner.

-The excerpts below come from Book 15, which introduces Feirefis to the Grail legend.
+The excerpts below come from Book 15, which introduces the mixed-race knight Feirefis to the Grail legend.
 Parzival comes upon the heathen knight, and they fight each other to a draw before discovering their common heritage.
 The half-brothers then join Arthur’s Round Table and go on the Grail Quest.

 Full soon had he come, our hero, to a mighty woodland shade,